 This study provides evidence supporting the superior efficacy of PRP over HA in the treatment of early knee osteoarthritis.
-PRP not only offered better pain relief and functional improvement but also had a higher safety profile with greater patient and was associated satisfaction.
+PRP not only offered better pain relief and functional improvement but also had a higher safety profile and was associated with greater patient satisfaction.
 Given the regenerative potential of PRP, it may be a more effective and durable treatment option for patients with early-stage knee OA.
-Future studies with larger sample sizes and longer follow-up periods are needed to further validate these findings and explore the costeffectiveness of PRP in clinical practice.
+Future studies with larger sample sizes and longer follow-up periods are needed to further validate these findings and explore the cost-effectiveness of PRP in clinical practice.